Systems Thinking in Public Health

 will be able to:

-- list the key characteristics of three types of models used to explore complex systems within public health – agent-based modeling, social network analysis, and systems dynamics modeling
+the key characteristics of three types of models used to explore complex

-- use existing agent-based models in NetLogo software
+- use existing agent-based models in NetLogo software.

 Instructor